-Magazines and popular press present longer stories about current events.
-At this stage of the information timeline, publications include additional perspectives and deeper analysis.
+Magazines and popular press present longer stories about the election process and results, weeks after an election.
+At this stage of the information timeline, publications include additional perspectives and deeper analysis, such as how the election will impact society.

 Academic, peer-reviewed journals present information months after a topic has appeared or an event has taken place.
+These publications present comprehensive research and analysis and have been reviewed and approved by experts in the field (peer-reviewed).
 The research and peer-review processes take months, and therefore you will not find academic journal articles on a topic or event that happened yesterday.
 Unlike other publication types, articles from academic journals include references and bibliographies that point readers to the research sources.